-- Skin and chop onions; warm up a deep frying pan with 2-3 tablespoons; add chopped onions and fry them over moderate heat until soft and yellow in color (12-15 mins):
+- Skin and chop onions; warm up a deep frying pan with 2-3 tablespoons of butter; add chopped onions and fry them over moderate heat until soft and yellow in color (12-15 mins):

 - Skin carrot and grate it, add crated carrot to the frying pan, mix and fry vegetables together for 8-10 mins more:

 - Move fried onions and carrots to the side of the frying pan, increase heat to moderate high and add all chicken livers: